jmartinbriolotti-hub/python-logic-projects/README.md

 - **The `enumerate()` function:** I used this to find the exact position (index) of the letter inside the secret word.
 - **Lists:** I used a list to keep track of the `used_letters` and to show the `hidden_word` with underscores (`_`).
 - **While-Else loop:** A nice Python trick to print the "Game Over" message only if the loop finishes because you lost all your lives.

+## 📁 Project 3: Recipe Manager (File Handling)
+This was my first large script!
+It's a console-based application to manage text files representing recipes.
+I built this after learning how to open, edit, and close files in Python.

+### What I practiced in this project:
+- **`pathlib` & `os` modules:** I used these to navigate directories, create folders, and read/write `.txt` files.
+- **Relative Paths:** I learned to use relative paths instead of my local absolute path so the code works on any machine.
+- **Handling empty states:** I added a bug fix to prevent the app from crashing if a user tries to read or delete a recipe from an empty category folder.
+- **Functions:** I separated the logic into smaller functions (`show_categories`, `create_recipe`, etc.) to keep the main `while` loop clean.